 Campground: 980-314-2267

-Jump to events at McDowell Nature Center
+Jump to events

 The Nature Center features live native animals, a discovery hall, and a gift shop.
 Visitors can stop and observe nature in action at the Ozone Garden or the demonstration compost area, or enjoy a natural play area.
 Self-interpretive trail guides are available for miles of hiking trails.